aarongeiser/rad-neo4j/README.md

 # RAD Neo4j
 A starting point for containerized Neo4j instances.
+This is intended to be used for development purposes.
+Consider a managed Neo4j solution for production scenarios.
 Based on RAD Container:  https://github.com/frog/rad-container

 # Getting Started
 To get started using this Neo4j container, you must have the latest version of Docker installed on your system.
 If you are using an older version of Docker, please uninstall it and use the appropriate installer from the docker website.